Blog / Other

 The most basic approach to dynamic 3DS involves using a rules engine (either provided by your PSP or built in-house) to enforce 3DS for high-risk transactions and skip it for transactions deemed to have a low risk of chargeback.

-The most appropriate rule base will be unique to your business, but will likely include parameters such as the transaction value, transaction currency, billing and shipping country, match between billing and address data and card velocity (see the Ravelin Fraud Academy for more information).
+The most appropriate rule base will be unique to your business, but will likely include parameters such as the transaction value, transaction currency, billing and shipping country, match between billing and address data and card velocity.

 Although rules can be a good way to assess the impact of 3DS on your conversion before implementing more advanced tools, your decisions with dynamic 3DS will only be as good as the estimates of risk they are based on.